salvagedstrings/salvagedstrings/README.md

 ⤷ basic dni criteria

-⤷ if youre under 13 or over 20
+⤷ if youre under 13 or over 20 (unless ik you well)

-⤷ i know dnis dont work, so i block/hide freely (prob will hide lefty doubles)
+⤷ i know dnis dont work, so i block/hide freely (probably will hide lefty doubles)

 **pet peeves... iwc? ↴**

-⤷ people who use fonts in important things or in chat
+⤷ people who use fonts in important things or in chat (for stylizing idrm)

 ⤷ people who use the term irl to describe a c'link/kin etc (unless you actually experience delusions, please dont use this. its disrespectful)